 It was published in April 2017 and is available worldwide

-Silver Labradors was originally published on The Labrador Site in 2012 and has been extensively revised and updated for 2016
+Silver Labradors was extensively revised and updated in 2016